RadValentin/UoL-BScCS-course-notes/Data Science/notes.md

 # empty array with structured data, U10 is a 10 character unicode string
 np.empty(shape=10, dtype=[('Title', 'U10'), ('Year', int), ('Price', float)])

-# initialise the random number generator
+# initialise the random number generator,
+# a seed ensures the _same_ numbers will be generated each time the code is run.
 np.random.seed(0)
 # array with 10 elements, values from [-5, 5)
 np.random.randint(-5, 5, 10, dtype=int)